veraberger/veraberger.github.io/index.md

 2. Advance Physical, Social, and Emotional Wellness Through Individual- and Community-Focused Initiatives

-3. Equity and Inclusion in Academics
+3. Foster Equity and Inclusion in Academics

 4. Center Students Through ASPC Initiatives
 Accelerate Pomona’s and ASPC’s Carbon Neutrality Efforts

-Please reach out to me at (505)227-4516 or vlba2019@mymail.pomona.edu with any questions, suggestions, or concerns!
+Please reach out to me at (505)227-4516 or [vlba2019@mymail.pomona.edu](mailto:vlba2019@mymail.pomona.edu?subject=[ASPC] with any questions, suggestions, or concerns!
 I hope to have your support.

-- Vera
+Vera

 # Platform